 Management of Scaffolds During Christmas Closure

-We asked Jamie Lyons, our Dorset-based scaffolding Health and Safety Advisor, what advice he would give to those managing construction sites, in relation to scaffolding inspection requirements over the Christmas break.
+We asked Jamie Lyons, our Consultancy Manager and Senior Health & Safety Advisor what advice he would give to those managing construction sites, in relation to scaffolding inspection requirements over the Christmas break.
 Here’s what he said:

 - How scaffolds can be protected and secured from unauthorised access;